Beeb4Life/godot_game/README.md

 My devlog to showcase my development journey upto deployment on itch.io

-# Day 1 - 25/03/2026
+# Day 2 - 26/03/2026
-Today I created the repository for my game.
+my game is going to be a an isometric game set in the medival period

 # What's next?
 - Game name to be decided
-- Game theme and also if its 2d or 3d to be decided